timgit/pg-boss/docs/readme.md

 # Events

-Each instance of pg-boss is an EventEmitter.
-You can run multiple instances of pg-boss for a variety of use cases including distribution and load balancing.
-Each instance has the freedom to process to whichever jobs you need.
-Because of this diversity, the job activity of one instance could be drastically different from another.

-> For example, if you were to process to `error` in instance A, it will not receive an `error` event from instance B.
+The pg-boss class inherits from EventEmitter.

 ## `error`
-The error event is raised from any errors that may occur during internal job fetching, monitoring and archiving activities.
+The error event is raised from any errors that may occur during internal processing, such as scheduling and maintenance.
 While not required, adding a listener to the error event is strongly encouraged:

 > If an EventEmitter does not have at least one listener registered for the 'error' event, and an 'error' event is emitted, the error is thrown, a stack trace is printed, and the Node.js process exits.
 >